Carexo/Carexo/README.md

 ### Glad to see you here! &nbsp;

-I am student with ambition to become front end developer.
+I am computer science student with ambition to become full stack developer.
 I love programming, crypto and games.

 I enjoy engaging in challenging and interesting projects with my persistent attention and taking care of details !